memgraph/best-practices/import/README.md

 In this directory, you'll find the best strategies for importing CSV and Cypher queries into Memgraph.

-The cypher and csv folders contain examples of how to load a CYPHERL file and LOAD CSV via pymgclient and neo4jpython client.
+The cypher and csv folders contain examples of how to load a CYPHERL file and run LOAD CSV via `pymgclient` and `neo4j` Python clients.

 Before running any import script, make sure the `../dataset/graph500/download_dataset.sh` is executed first, It will pull all necessary data into the dataset directory needed to run the tests.